hepplerj/Dissertation/ch5.dissertation.Heppler.md

-Lorraine Ross had relocated her family south to the city of Gilroy by 1983, but she continued to be a vocal presence in the Bay Area's anti-toxics campaign.^["Get tough now to avoid spills," *Gilroy Dispatch*, August 1, 1983, Folder 5, Box 10, Santa Clara County Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose State University Library Special Collections & SJSU Archives.]
+Lorraine Ross had relocated her family south to the city of Gilroy by 1983, but she continued to be a vocal presence in the Bay Area's anti-toxics campaign.
 At her new home in Gilroy, the presence of industry near suburban areas continued to be a spatial experience and informed the political critique of toxics.
 The disk manufacturer Dysan planned a facility at the Santa Teresa Technology Park in Gilroy.
 Although not opposed to its construction, Ross warned her new city that they could not "accept the dictates of Realtors and developers when it comes to determining the health of our families.
 You all have the right to talk loudly.
 It's important that Gilroy plan ahead for industry."^["Get tough now to avoid spills," *Gilroy Dispatch*, August 1, 1983, Folder 5, Box 10, {FILL} Santa Clara County Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose State University Library Special Collections & Archives.]
-Communities had to insist on health.
+Communities had to insist on their health.

 <!--
 In 1982, Lorraine Ross found herself becoming a community activist.
 She